-The Agency's Educational Technology program works to provide guidance in policy and practice related to implementing Digital Learning programs at schools.
-Some of the areas of focus include providing vision on sound education technology practices through the State Digital Learning Plan, leveraging broadband acquisition, providing information on E-rate and other federal funding programs, bringing opportunities for expanded learning with technology to schools, keeping schools abreast of promising trends and maintaining a sound working relationship with educators on the local level.
+The Agency's Educational Technology program works to provide guidance in policy and practice related to the use of education technology within Vermont’s local educational agencies (LEAs).
+Some of the areas of focus include providing vision on sound education technology practices through digital learning plans, leveraging broadband acquisition, providing information on E-rate and other federal funding programs, bringing opportunities for expanded learning with technology to schools, keeping schools abreast of promising trends and maintaining a sound working relationship with educators on the local level.
 A noted focus is on providing opportunities for ways technology can support aspects of Act 77, an Act related to providing flexible pathways for learning for all students.
-Follow Educational Technology on Twitter.

 - Annual Technology Survey

 - E-Rate: Affordable Broadband for Schools and Libraries

 - SketchUp for Schools